 This post is not just about the story of brown bears in Naliboki Forest, but mainly about the registered peculiarity of the on-going recolonizing of this terrain by the species.
 At the same time, the whole story of brown bears in Naliboki Forest (as far as it is available to learn) is interesting too and will add extra information for better realizing of the current situation.
 Continue reading “Story of the brown bear in Naliboki Forest and the peculiarity of the on-going recolonizing of the terrain by the species”

 Every time rereading the excellent wolf monograph by Mech and Boitani (2003), in particular, the item about wolf communication by Harrington and Asa, I was surprised to find out how rich voice-communication of wolves in North America and somewhere else can be.
 In my study areas in Belarus (look like in the whole country) I can characterize wolves as non-howling let’s say silent.
 More and more I become convinced that wolves in Belarus avoid to produce any loud noise.

-Continue reading “Information on the hybridization of wolves and stray dogs in Belarus”
+Continue reading “Non-howling silent wolves in Belarus”

-Continue reading “Mortality in wolf pups”
+Continue reading “Seemingly strange in the wolf life things”